JesseTG/awesome-qt/README.md

 ### New Functionality

-- [KDE Frameworks](https://api.kde.org/frameworks) [:octocat:](https://github.com/KDE) [:package:](https://quickgit.kde.org) - Metric ass-ton of libraries for KDE, but most of them can be used with regular Qt applications as well.
+- [KDE Frameworks](https://api.kde.org/frameworks) [:octocat:](https://github.com/KDE) [:package:](https://quickgit.kde.org) - Metric ass-ton of libraries for KDE, but many of them can be used with regular Qt applications as well.
 Cross-platform, for the most part.
 - [Qtilities](https://jpnaude.github.io/Qtilities) [:octocat:](https://github.com/JPNaude/Qtilities) - A small set of libraries that provide GUI, logging, testing, configuration, and project functionality (among other things) for your application.
 - [V-Play](https://v-play.net) - Cross-platform 2D game engine that relies heavily upon QML.
 Has a lot of tools and resources, and likely deserves its own list.